pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"literal-comparison"+OR+"R0123")

 ### [R0201](#R0201) (no-self-use)<a name="R0201"></a>
-Method could be a function
+Method could be a function.

 Used when a method doesn't use its bound instance, and so could be written as a function.

 **:x: Incorrect code**